cosmicc/LEDSmartClock/README.md

 -  Reset button to reset lost password and force clock in AP mode.
 -  Full web interface to change settings, view additional info, and OTA wifi firmware updates.

-## Download Firmware
+## Download
-Current version is v1.0.0 and can be downloaded in the [Releases](https://github.com/cosmicc/LEDSmartClock/releases) section.
-Firmware in the releases section can only be applied via the web interface after initial installation.
 If this is a first time installation, you must flash your ESP32 manually.
 Please follow the instructions in the *initial install* section below.
+Latest version can be downloaded in the [Releases](https://github.com/cosmicc/LEDSmartClock/releases) section.
+Firmware in the releases section can only be applied via the web interface after initial installation.

 ## Components